-Kathi still remembers the first Mother Folkers show at the Denver Folklore Center Concert Hall.
+Kathi fondly remembered the first Mother Folkers show at the Denver Folklore Center Concert Hall.
 They thought they’d have maybe 75 people.
-She ducked out to procure some liquid refreshment at the corner liquor store and was stunned to see a line of people going around the block.
+She ducked out to secure some liquid refreshment at the corner liquor store and was stunned to see a line of people going around the block.
 Two or three more shows were added to accommodate the people turned away, and the MoFos had momentum that would last for decades.

 She came out of retirement for the 2010 show!
 Kathi was a professional musician, playing piano and writing songs for forty years.
-She’s the mother of two, and grandmother of three.
+She was the proud mother of two and grandmother of three.